Biography

 Some of my interests in amateur radio are achieving high audio quality on HF, using both AM and SSB; and finding exceptional individuals with whom I can exchange ideas and have wide-ranging and free-thinking discussions.

-I enjoy learning from the free-thinking Liberty Net folks on 3944 kHz SSB (and sometimes on the CQ100 Virtual Ionosphere) Saturday nights, and from the high fidelity AM and eSSB experimenters you'll find in many places on the HF bands.
+I enjoy learning from the free-thinking Liberty Net folks (currently on the CQ100 Virtual Ionosphere; see https://3950.net ) Saturday nights, and from the high fidelity AM and eSSB experimenters you'll find in many places on the HF bands.

-I was one of the leaders in the fight to keep AM and DSB and other experimenter-friendly modes legal when several small-minded individuals tried to ban them.
+I was one of the leaders, beginning in 1977, in the fight to keep AM and DSB and other experimenter-friendly modes legal when several small-minded individuals tried to ban them.

-I'm a father of four beautiful children, the latest a daughter born in 2020, with another child due to be born around Halloween 2021: there is no greater thing I can do than be a father.
+I'm a father of six beautiful children so far, the latest born in July 2023: there is no greater thing I can do than be a father.

 I married the most beautiful woman in the world in 2019 and I hope to interest my wife in the radio hobby.